DerGuru/The-Resonant/New Chapters/03 - Part3/P3-03_Breathing_Room.md

 They worked side by side, chopping and stirring, falling into the familiar rhythm of kitchen collaboration.
 And Lina realized something: her father had let her go because he trusted her judgment.

-That meant something.

-That meant she couldn't fail him.
+And that meant, she couldn't fail him.

 ---